reganmarie/DealerVision/README.md

 #### Creating an automobile:
 **URL**
     http://localhost:8100/api/automobiles/
-    You can create an automobile with its color, year, VIN, and the id of the vehicle model.
+    Requires color, year, VIN, and id of the vehicle model

     {
         "color": "red",